inBeat/inbeat-website/content/top-influencers/tiktok/yoga/united-states/new-york/_index.md

 ---
-title: Top 10 Yoga TikTok Influencers In New York In 2023
+title: Top 10 Yoga TikTok Influencers In New York In 2024
 description: >-
-  Find top yoga TikTok influencers in New York in 2023.
-Most popular hashtags: #fyp #yoga #nyc #newyork.
+  Find top yoga TikTok influencers in New York in 2024.
+Most popular hashtags: #fyp #yoga #newyork #nyc.
 platform: TikTok
-hits: 13
+hits: 12
-text_top: Discover the top-rated TikTok profiles on inBeat.
+text_top: See the best TikTok influencers on inBeat.
-text_bottom: inBeat aggregates 13 TikTok influencers like this in New York, United States for you to pitch.
+text_bottom: inBeat holds 12 TikTok influencers like this in New York, United States for you to pitch.
 profiles:
   - username: "herosbreath"
     fullname: >-